Study Chess

 Do I need to be good at chess to play this?

-No — three difficulty levels exist precisely because chess skill varies wildly.
+No. The three difficulty levels exist because chess skill varies so much.
 Easy mode plays a beatable game even for casual players.
-The chess layer is there to make the format engaging, not to filter out non-chess-players.
+The chess is there to make the format engaging, not to filter out people who don't play chess.

 Can I take back moves?

-Standard chess rules apply — no takebacks once a move is committed.
-That's not a study-specific design choice; it's how chess works.
-The question prerequisite is what makes the move-commitment matter twice over.
+Standard chess rules apply.
+No takebacks once a move is committed.
+That's not a study-specific choice, it's just how chess works.
+The question prerequisite is what makes committing to a move matter twice over.

 How long is a typical game?

 20-45 minutes for most players.
-That's longer than other StudyQuest games and intentional — Study Chess is designed as a focused study session, not a quick-hit review tool.
-Plan for it accordingly.
+That's longer than other StudyQuest games, on purpose.
+Study Chess is built as a focused study session, not a quick-hit review tool.
+Plan for it.

 Are questions easier or harder than in other games?

-Same question pool, same difficulty calibration as the rest of the platform.
-What differs is the pace — you have more time per question in chess, so harder material is more playable here than in something like Subway Runner.
+Same question pool and same difficulty calibration as the rest of the platform.
+What changes is the pace.
+You get more time per question in chess, so harder material is more playable here than in something like Subway Runner.

 Can I play against another human?

-Currently chess is vs. AI only.
+Right now chess is against the AI only.
 Two-player Study Chess is on the roadmap but not in the current build.
 For competitive two-player studying, 4-in-a-Row and Horse Race are the live options.